Skip to content

 overworldIsRainy: "weather rain world:overworld"

-This conditions checks if the player is in a specified world.
 The first argument is the name of a world.

 Example